 Living rainbows to which no painting or photograph can ever do justice...

 Taken as a group, birds are also the most vocal of all amniotes.
 With the exception of rather few species, they rely not only on visual displays to communicate with one another, but also on their voices.
-A bird's voice apparatus is very different from the pharynx and vocal chords of mammalian synapsids and is called the "syrinx".
+A bird's voice apparatus is very different from the larynx and vocal chords of mammalian synapsids and is called the "syrinx".
+While the mammalian larynx is located in the neck, a bird's syrinx is located at the point where its trachea forks towards the two lungs.
+A bird can modulate either one or both sides of the syrinx simultaneously, allowing for a greater amplitude of sounds.
 With this mechanism, birds can produce astonishingly complex songs.
-Some hummingbirds, cowbirds, and others, can even superimpose two simultaneous and different sounds, each produced by one side of the syrinx.
-The calls and songs of some species are so high in pitch as to be ultrasonic to human ears.
+Some hummingbirds and cowbirds can even superimpose two simultaneous and different sounds, each produced by one side of the syrinx.
+The calls and songs of some species are so high in pitch as to be inaudible to human ears.

 The repertoire of avian calls and songs defies description.
-From simple croaks and grunts, through stentorian screams and truly bizarre utterances, to the sweetest, most haunting and hair-rising natural melodies that man has ever heard, such voices form an integral part of the World as we know it.
+From simple croaks and grunts, through stentorian bawls and shrieks, bizarre utterances and sweet modulations, to the eeriest and most haunting natural melodies that man has ever heard, such voices form an integral part of the World as we know it.

 Birds of open woodlands and prairies usually have the more complex songs, since there is not much interference from surrounding vegetation.
 However, in the deep forests of the Caribbean, as in those in tropics elsewhere, many birds sing from high in the canopy, and their calls are often simple and strident in order to carry far.
 This is due to the structure of the vegetation, which coriaceous leaves bounce back sound and slur more complex calls into an unintelligible jumble.